Brand Stories

 Watchmaking Innovations

-Jaeger-LeCoultre has filed over 400 patents and developed more than 1,200 different calibers since its creation.
-Some of the most recent innovations include the Ultra-Thin Perpetual Calendar and the Gyrotourbillon, a multi-axis tourbillon.
+Jaeger-LeCoultre has filed over 400 patents and developed 1,200+ calibers since its founding.
+Recent breakthroughs include the Ultra-Thin Perpetual Calendar and the Gyrotourbillon.

 • Antoine LeCoultre: Pioneer of precision watchmaking.